Arocatus roeselii

 Arocatus roeselii is a species of lygaeid bug.

 Distribution

 This species can be found in most of Europe, in the Middle East and Caucasus.
-It is not present in the British isles.

 In 2008, it was reported in large numbers in London by the Natural History Museum, London, England, but the species was later identified as a related species, Arocatus longiceps, that has a more elongated head and generally a reddish body.

 Habitat

-These bugs preferably live under the bark of Alder or Sycamore.
+These bugs preferably live under the bark of alder or sycamore.